Nazmul1582/learn-typescript/README.md

 mashrafi.age = 40;
 console.log(mashrafi.age);

-// readonly property can access from anywhere but can't re-assign mashrafi.country = "England"; // Cannot assign to 'country' because it is a read-only property. console.log(mashrafi.country);
+// read-only property can access from anywhere but can't re-assign mashrafi.country = "England"; // Cannot assign to 'country' because it is a read-only property. console.log(mashrafi.country);
 ```